Baniwa

 - Traditional Medicine Practices

-- Traditional medicine among the Baniwa involves the use of herbal remedies and spiritual healing practices.
-Knowledge of medicinal plants is passed down through generations.
+- Traditional medicine involves the use of local plants and spiritual healing practices.

 - Environmental Practices